bbc/gel/src/components/video-controls.md

 #### The controls container

 In the [reference implementation](#reference-implementation), the controls container uses Flexbox to distribute the controls along a horizontal axis.
-The timeline constiner takes `flex: auto` to take up any space not taken by surrounding buttons.
+The timeline container takes `flex: auto`[^5] to take up any space not taken by surrounding buttons.
 This makes the control bar responsive and tolerant of different functionality complexity.

 ```css
 .codegel-video-timeline-container {